2014–15 Feyenoord season: Fall

 Feyenoord beat KNVB Cup holders PEC Zwolle, who had the same number of points going into the game, 2–0 at home on 1 November after second-half goals by both Van Beek and Boëtius.
 The following Thursday, Feyenoord played Rijeka at home.
 They arrived at the final 2–0 score quickly after an eight-minute goal by El Ahmadi and a 20th-minute header by Immers.
 The win led the club to the second place in the group with two matches left to play.
 Feyenoord played away at Vitesse Arnhem on 9 November, a game that ended in a scoreless draw.
 They played FC Dordrecht at home on 22 November.
 The game remained scoreless until deep in the second half when Toornstra and Schaken both scored to claim a 2–0 victory.
 They played their fifth Europa League group match at home against title holder Sevilla on 27 November.
 No goals were scored in the first half; 10 minutes into the second half Toornstra scored to give Feyenoord the lead, El Ahmadi doubled the score line shortly before full-time.
 The 2–0 win put them in first place in the group and secured their position in the knockout phase of the tournament.

 Feyenoord played an away derby against Excelsior on 6 December.
 They won 5–2 after a pair of goals from Immers and additional scores by Kazim-Richards, Boëtius and Toornstra; Van Beek scored an own goal to add to Excelsior's total.
 They clinched first place in their Europa League group on 11 December by winning 3–0 in Liège against Standard, the win ended a ten-game drought without a win in European away games.
 Toornstra opened the score in the first half with a free kick; after half time Boëtius and Manu added to the score.
 They ended group play with four wins and two losses.
 As group winners they were seeded in the draw for the knockout phase.
 Sunday 14 December the club played AZ at home, Feyenoord outplayed AZ in the first half, but conceded two.
 They fought their way to a two-all draw in the second half with an early goal by Kazim-Richards and a stoppage time strike by Clasie.
-The next day, the round of 32 fixtures were drawn for the Europa League; Feyenoord was matched to Italian side A.S.
-Roma, Serie A runners-up in 2013–14.
+The next day, the round of 32 fixtures were drawn for the Europa League; Feyenoord was matched to Italian side Roma, Serie A runners-up in 2013–14.
 On 17 December Feyenoord played away against PSV; they lost the game 4–3 despite goals by Manu, El Ahmadi and Kazim-Richards.